The John And Mary Corcoran Family Foundation

 Application Success Factors

 Since this foundation operates through trustee discretion without a public application process, traditional "application success factors" do not apply.
-However, organizations that have historically received support from private family foundations with similar profiles typically share these characteristics:
+However, organisations that have historically received support from private family foundations with similar profiles typically share these characteristics:

 • Personal connection: Relationship with trustees, board members, or the Corcoran family business network